-Eyelid Lumps and Bumps
+Eyelid lumps and bumps

 Eyelid lumps and bumps are very common.
 There are many causes of the lesions on the eyelids, but in most cases they are benign, such as styes, chalazia and cysts.